 Should you resign yourself to becoming a spectator for the rest of the weekend, hoping that any of your companions would be willing to take turns using their fishing rod, or drive for hours to the nearest town to pick up a rod?
 Either way, this bad start could set the mood for the remainder of the trip and potentially make the entire thing a bust.

 There’s a lot that can happen to a standard pole in transit—the rod could break in two, the guide could loosen, or the lines could tangle.
 For this reason, the idea of a telescopic fishing rod has become more and more appealing to anglers lacking in foolproof packing skills.
+You can buy the much-needed fishing equipment here for the lowest price.

 What Is a Telescopic Fishing Rod?